-- safe use of e-mail - safe use of the Internet - safe use of digital images and digital technologies, such as mobile phones and digital cameras - publication of pupil information/photographs on school blogs or school social media sites. - procedures in the event of misuse of technology by any member of the school community.

-• their role in providing online safety education for pupils in line with the online safety long-term plan provided by the computing coordinator.
+- safe use of e-mail - safe use of the Internet, including our filtering and monitoring procedures - safe use of digital images and digital technologies, such as mobile phones and digital cameras - publication of pupil information/photographs on school blogs or school social media sites. - procedures in the event of misuse of technology by any member of the school community. - their role in providing online safety education for pupils in line with the online safety long-term plan provided by the computing coordinator.